Omni Calculator logo

 Plastic bags environmental footprint

 According to the study, the plastic bags are the greenest ones.
-In eight out of nine impact categories (i.a., carbon footprint, ecotoxicity, eutrophication, human toxication), it has the lowest impact among all tested bag types.
+In eight out of nine impact categories (i.e., carbon footprint, ecotoxicity, eutrophication, human toxication), it has the lowest impact among all tested bag types.
 The effect can even be lowered by reusing plastic bags, and the most common ways are:

 • Put rubbish into it, then throw it away;